Kit Carson Memorial The Mokelumne Wilderness begins at the Carson Pass

 The Carson Pass's Position between Lake Tahoe and Yosemite

-Mileages North of Carson Pass
+PCT Mileages North of Carson Pass

 Into The Tahoe Basin